 Services

-My training specialties are: basic manners, puppy training, walk/hike and train, cooperative care and low stress handling, and incorporating enrichment into your dog’s daily life.
+My training specialties are: foundation skills for people and dogs, puppy training, walk/hike and train, cooperative care and low stress handling.
+Regardless of your goals, I will help you understand how to meet your dog’s needs and improve everyone’s quality of life.
 Training can take place in-person and/or by video.
 Read below to learn more about each area.

 Puppy Raising and Training

-• help responding appropriately to common puppy raising concerns (potty training, mouthing, jumping, crate training, chewing, independence training, kid and puppy safety, etc.)
+• help responding appropriately to common puppy raising concerns (potty training, mouthing, jumping, chewing, independence training, kid and puppy safety, etc.)

-This is a great option if your dog doesn’t do so well in groups, needs to work on specific skills to enjoy walks or hikes together, or is reactive to triggers in the environment.
-Also excellent if you want to get your dog some decompression time on the trails or in a quieter neighborhood but don’t have time to take him there yourself.
+These private sessions are a great option if your dog doesn’t do so well in groups, needs to work on specific skills, or is reactive to triggers in the environment.
+It’s also excellent if you want to get your dog some decompression time on the trails or in a quieter neighborhood but don’t have time to take them there yourself.

 Cooperative Care: Vet and Grooming

 Many dogs become scared of the vet or groomer and don’t like to be “handled” or touched on the paws, ears or mouth.
 They run when the nail clippers come out or writhe away from the toothbrush.
 They may try to nip or bite the person touching them and need to be muzzled or restrained in order to attend to their basic healthcare needs.
 I love helping my clients help their dogs become more comfortable with being handled so routine grooming or visits to the vet are safer and more pleasant for you, your dog, and the vet or the groomer.
-This will require regular work on your part, but you can make significant progress with your dog’s willingness to be handled if you go at their pace, give them choice, respect their “no” and look for “yes, I’m ok with you doing that to me.”
+Part of this process is teaching you how to give your dog choice or agency in the process.
+This will require regular work on your part, but you can often make significant progress with your dog’s willingness to be handled if you go at their pace, give them agency, respect their “no” and look for “yes, I’m ok with you doing that to me.”
 Vet visits, administering medication, and grooming are an important part of care for your dog and I hope you’ll be interested in working on this.

 Enrichment